devpaul/webserv/README.md

 Webserv comes with standard server patterns.
 Start a proxy, CRUD server, upload, or log connections from the command-line.
 Have a more complex use case? `webserv` supports JSON configs and has a fully-typed programmatic API so you will *never* be stuck.

 Want to learn more?
-Read our [documentation](https://github.com/devpaul/webserv/tree/master/docs).
+Look at our [examples](https://github.com/devpaul/webserv/tree/master/examples) and read through our [documentation](https://github.com/devpaul/webserv/tree/master/docs).

 ## Command Line